 1. Episode of care.

 This is where the seventh character comes in.
 If a particular code requires that you attach a seventh character, you will see instructions to do so within the tabular list.
-As this article explains, there are three different options:
+As this resource explains, there are three different options:

-- A – Initial encounter: This means the patient is receiving active treatment for the injury (e.g., surgery, emergency room treatment, or evaluation and treatment by a new medical professional).
+• A - Initial encounter: This means the patient is receiving active treatment for the injury (e.g., surgery, emergency room treatment, or evaluation and treatment by a new medical professional).

-- D – Subsequent encounter: This indicates that the patient is receiving routine care for the injury during the healing or recovery phase (e.g., cast removal, medication adjustment, or aftercare and follow-up).
-Please note that you should not use aftercare codes (e.g., the “Z” codes) for injury aftercare.
-Instead, you should attach the seventh character “D” to the applicable acute injury code.
-According to the article linked above: “This change [from ICD-9] will be significant for those post-acute settings that provide subsequent care for injuries.”
+• D - Subsequent encounter: This indicates that the patient is receiving routine care for the injury during the healing or recovery phase (e.g., cast removal, medication adjustment, or aftercare and follow-up).
+Please see this post on aftercare codes (e.g., the “Z” codes) for injury aftercare.

 2. Injury site.